ark-lang/ark-docs/functions.md

     return a + 1;
 }
 ```

+## Single Line Functions
+We've introduced some syntactic sugar for single line functions, instead of
+using two curly braces to denote a block, you can use this operator `=>` instead:

+    func add(a: int, b: int) -> int => return a + b;

 ## Function Prototypes
 Function prototypes are similar to a function, however they don't specify what